diagnosis

 labelling

 Once someone attracts a diagnosis of a mental illness it usually follows them around whether or not it still applies, particularly after a senior practitioner endorses it.
-Routine behaviour that would pass unnoticed in anyone else become a symptom.
+Behaviour that would pass unnoticed in anyone else becomes a symptom.

 Psychiatric diagnoses encourage professionals to ignore the person and treat their diagnosis instead.
 Dangerous medications can be prescribed without thinking beyond a diagnosis.
 Often prescribing and then not following up for weeks or months at a time.

-So far diagnostic systems are not sound enough to rely on as a central focus of mental health which is for the most part not really either mental or medical in the first place.
+So far diagnostic systems are not sound enough to rely on as a central focus of mental health which is mostly neither mental or medical in the first place.